candlerb/pulsar/site2/docs/functions-develop.md

 Pulsar Functions use [Apache BookKeeper](https://bookkeeper.apache.org) as a state storage interface.
 Pulsar installation, including the local standalone installation, includes deployment of BookKeeper bookies.

 Since Pulsar 2.1.0 release, Pulsar integrates with Apache BookKeeper [table service](https://docs.google.com/document/d/155xAwWv5IdOitHh1NVMEwCMGgB28M3FyMiQSxEpjE-Y/edit#heading=h.56rbh52koe3f) to store the `State` for functions.
 For example, a `WordCount` function can store its `counters` state into BookKeeper table service via Pulsar Functions State API.

+States are key-value pairs, where the key is a string and the value is arbitrary binary data - counters are stored as 64-bit big-endian binary values.
+Keys are scoped to an individual pulsar function, but shared between all instances of that function.

+States are accessed within pulsar functions using the `putState`, `getState`, `incrCounter`, `getCounter` and `deleteState` calls on the context object.
+They can also be managed using the [querystate](pulsar-admin.md#querystate) and [putstate](pulsar-admin.md#putstate) options to `pulsar-admin functions`.